 Steroids are naturally made by our bodies in small amounts.
-They help to control many functions.
-But steroids can also be made artificially and used as drugs to treat different diseases, including cancer.
+They help to control many functions including the immune system, reducing inflammation and blood pressure.

 - how your body uses food to produce energy (metabolism)

 - keeping the balance of salt and water in your body

 - reducing allergies and inflammation

 - controlling mood and behaviour

 There are a number of reasons you might have steroids as part of your cancer treatment.